chopdicemince/chopdicemince.github.io/_posts/2018-07-22-current-shell.md

 # What is a shell?

-A shell is a special program on an operating system which allows the user to type and run commands.

-For example, a shell may allow a user to create or delete files.
+A shell is a special program on an operating system which allows you to type and run commands.
+For example, a shell allows you to view files.

 Think of an operating system as a walnut (or some other piece of fruit).
 The most important part of the operating system is the kernel (the kernel/center of the walnut), which controls the hardware.
-The least important part of the operating system is the shell program (the shell/outside of the walnut), which communicates with the user.
+You are outside the operating system.
+The shell program is like the shell of the walnut.
+You can use the shell program to communicate with the operating system.

 # How do I determine which shell I am using?